kerogs/pyhwa/README.md

 # mgreader
 Small python application for reading manhwa/manhua/manga.

+> [!NOTE]
+> The use of HakuNeko is highly recommended for rapid organization.

 ## Features
 - Automatically displays content for playback
 - Keeps track of where you stopped